Plasma One Lite Card Review 2026

 Step 2.
 Tap to pay.
 At the hotel terminal you tap your Plasma One Card or your phone via Apple Pay.
 The terminal authorizes a 1,200 EUR transaction with Visa.

 Step 6.
 Cashback distribution.
-Within 48 hours of settlement, the XPL hits your Rewards ledger inside the app.
-In our testing this was consistently inside the 48-hour window.
-The dollar value of your XPL at that moment depends on the token's market price, which can move between when you spent and when you received cashback.
+Cashback is paid weekly, on Thursdays, in XPL to your Rewards ledger, and may stay pending for several days before it vests.
+The dollar value of your XPL when it lands depends on the token's market price, which can move between when you spent and when you received cashback.

 Step 7.
 Optional Earn allocation.
 Any remaining stablecoin balance can be moved to the Earn vault for yield.
-Allocation and withdrawal are atomic and on-demand.
+Allocation and withdrawal are on-demand.

 Fees and Rates